 10 tips for teen campaigns to curb the corona crisis

 All over the world, communication professionals are facing the challenge of informing teenagers about the COVID-19 pandemic, and to explain the policy measures, and promote the behaviors that should flatten the curve.
 In this Bitefile we provide 10 science-based guidelines for effective communication with teens.
 Many of these tips can also be used by teachers, parents, and social media influencers.
 The Bitefile is offered to you by the Dutch Young Consumers Network, who bundled their insights from the literature and their own research on young consumers.
 Read more?
 The related articles below and this book provide more background information.
+The 10 tips have also been published in the Journal of Children and Media.

 1. Understand that the corona crisis hits teens in their core needs